-The premiere jazz ensembles at CWU, this group focuses on performance of literature written for the big band from the 1940's to the present, with emphasis on the great arrangers and writers such as Bill Holman, Frank Foster, John Clayton, Thad Jones, Don Sebesky, Bob Florence, Mike Crotty, Oliver Nelson, Maria Schneider, Jim McNeely, Bob Mintzer, Sammy Nestico, and others.
-Performance standards are high, and as a consequence, entrance to the band is very competitive.
-There are frequently a few graduate students and many upper classpersons throughout the group.
+The premiere jazz band at CWU, this group focuses on performance of literature written for the big band from the 1940's to the present, with emphasis on the great arrangers and writers such as Bill Holman, Frank Foster, John Clayton, Thad Jones, Darcy James Argue, Don Sebesky, Bob Florence, Oliver Nelson, Maria Schneider, Jim McNeely, Bob Mintzer, Sammy Nestico, and many others.
+Performance standards are high, and as a consequence, auditions to enter the band are very competitive.
+There are frequently a few graduate students and many upper class persons throughout the group.
+This group often performs off-campus throughout the year which includes professional venues, jazz festivals and tours.
+Band I won the 2015 Next Generation Festival, which led to a performance at the Monterey Jazz Festival.
 Creativity, interpretation and intense musical experience are the hallmarks of this fine ensemble.

-This band is usually directed by a music major senior or graduate student, and offers an environment for students less familiar with jazz styles and improvisation a chance to explore.
+This band is usually directed by a graduate student along with Dr. Karns Band III offers an environment for students less experienced with jazz styles and improvisation a chance to explore.
 Often students are working on their doubles, sight reading and knowledge of jazz band literature.
 Many students are music education majors looking ahead to student teaching, and they often are given a chance to direct and coach the ensemble.
 Chart selection is focused on professional, college and high school level material performable by less experienced players, with emphasis on quality arrangers and writers.
 Student-written material is welcomed.
-As with the other ensembles, quality performance standards are the norm.
+As with the other ensembles, high quality performance standards are the norm.

-Vocal Jazz 1 is the premiere vocal jazz ensemble at CWU and has been acknowledged as one of the finest collegiate jazz vocal ensembles in the country with invitations to perform at IAJE, ACDA, and MENC national conventions.
+Vocal Jazz I is the premiere vocal jazz ensemble at CWU and has been acknowledged as one of the finest collegiate jazz vocal ensembles in the country with invitations to perform at IAJE, ACDA, and MENC national conventions.
 Vocal Jazz 1 consists of upper level students selected for their technical skills, musicality, stylistic diversity, jazz sophistication, and performance abilities.
 Repertoire is often composed/arranged specifically for this group and they have premiered numerous works which have become part of the standard repertoire for vocal jazz ensembles nationwide.
 Special emphasis is placed on solos, improvisation, instrumental concepts, arranging, and ensemble precision.
-Vocal Jazz 1 has recently been selected and invited to perform at the 2007 IAJE national convention in New York and will share the stage with guest artist Ingrid Jensen at the 2007 John Moawad Invitational Jazz Festival at CWU.
+Vocal Jazz 1 has recently been selected performed at the 2013 JEN Conference in Atlanta and will appear at the 2017 ACDA Regional Conference in Portland, OR.

-Vocal Jazz 2 is typically directed by a graduate teaching assistant and focuses on building musicianship and repertoire through improvisation, ensemble skills, stylistically authentic performance practices, and jazz concepts.
+Vocal Jazz II focuses on building musicianship and repertoire through improvisation, ensemble skills, stylistically authentic performance practices, and jazz concepts.
 Repertoire focuses on custom arrangements by students, alumni, and other Northwest jazz luminaries.
 Students often gain experience and skills in Vocal Jazz 2 necessary to compete for spots in Vocal Jazz 1, creating a "feeder program" for the premiere ensemble.